IN BRIEF

 To ensure adequate testing of a trading bot, implement a comprehensive testing strategy that includes backtesting, paper trading, and stress testing.
 Each phase provides different insights into the bot’s effectiveness and reliability.

-The role of community feedback in AI trading bot development
+The necessity of constant learning in AI trading bots